sshaw/rack-downtime/README.md

 desired location to the `:insert_at` option.
 The location can be given as a CSS selector or an XPath location.

 Messages are only inserted into HTML responses with a `200` status code.

+**Note that when `Rack::Downtime` inserts a message it will turn a streaming response into a buffered one**.
+If this is a problem you can always just insert the downtime yourself:

 ## TODO